hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/030_Build_Your_Computation_Pipeline.md

 Hazelcast Jet has support for these data sources and sinks:

-- Hazelcast `IMap`
-- Hazelcast `ICache`
+- Hazelcast `IMap` and `ICache`, both as a batch source of just their contents and their event journal as an infinite source
-- Hazelcast `IList`
+- Hazelcast `IList` (batch)
-- Hadoop Distributed File System (HDFS)
+- Hadoop Distributed File System (HDFS) (batch)
-- Kafka topic
+- Kafka topic (infinite stream)
-- TCP socket
+- TCP socket (infinite stream)
-- a directory on the filesystem
+- a directory on the filesystem, both as a batch source of the current file contents and an infinite source of append events to the files

 You can access them via the `Sources` and `Sinks` utility classes.